moneroexamples/access-blockchain-in-cpp/README.md

 When the compilation finishes, a number of static Monero libraries should be generated.
 We will need them to link against.

-Since they are spread around different subfolders of the `./build/` folder, it is easier to just copy them into one folder.
+Since they are spread out over different subfolders of the `./build/` folder, it is easier to just copy them into one folder.
 I assume that `/opt/bitmonero-dev/libs` is the folder where they are going to be copied to.